Haivision/srt/docs/API.md

 - This value should be set with a thoroughly selected balance and correspond to the maximum stretched response time between two consecutive ACK messages.
-By default ACK messages are sent every 10ms (so this interval is not dependent on RTT at all), and so should be the distance between two consecutive received ACK messages, however the network jitter in public internet causes these intervals to be stretched even to multiplicity of that interval.
-Both great and little values of this option have consequences:
+By default ACK messages are sent every 10ms (so this interval is not dependent on the network latency), and so should be the interval between two consecutive received ACK messages.
+Note, however, that the network jitter on the public internet causes these intervals to be stretched, even to multiples of that interval.
+Both large and small values of this option have consequences:

-- Great value of this option prevents overreaction on highly streteched response times, but this value comprises a latency penalty - the latency must be greater than this value or otherwise switching to another link won't be able to preserve smooth signal sending.
-High values will also contribute to higher burst of packets sent at the moment when an idle link is activated.
+- Large values of this option prevent overreaction on highly stretched response times, but introduce a latency penalty - the latency must be greater than this value (otherwise switching to another link won't preserve smooth signal sending).
+Large values will also contribute to higher packet bursts sent at the moment when an idle link is activated.

-- Little value of this option lives up to the low latency reqirements very well, however too little values may cause overreaction on even slightly stretched response times.
-This is unwanted, as the link switch should ideally happen only when the currently active link is really broken, as every link switching costs extra overhead (it counts for 100% for a time of one ACK interval).
+- Smaller values of this option respect low latency requirements very well, may cause overreaction on even slightly stretched response times.
+This is unwanted, as a link switch should ideally happen only when the currently active link is really broken, as every link switch costs extra overhead (it counts for 100% for a time of one ACK interval).

 - Note that the value of this option is not allowed to exceed the value of `SRTO_PEERIDLETIMEO`.
 Usually it is only meaningful if you change the latter